Chuks0/dbapp/README.md

 # Firebase Hosting

-This project uses Firebase Hosting for development.
-If you don't already have `firebase CLI` installed you can run the following command to install the latest version:
+This project uses **Firebase Hosting** for deployment.
+If you don't already have [`firebase CLI`](https://firebase.google.com/docs/cli) installed you can run the following command to install the latest version:

 ```sh
 npm install -g firebase-tools